-(g) the School's failure to participate in all state assessment programs; (h) the School's failure to allow the Sponsor reasonable access to facilities and records to review data sources, including collection and recording procedures; (i) the School's failure to comply with the education goals established by Section 1000.03(5), Florida Statutes; (j) if the School is a secondary charter school, its failure to comply with Section 1003.4282, Florida Statutes, or to the student progression standards set forth in Section 1008.25, Florida Statutes; (k) the School's failure to use records and grade procedures that adequately provide the information required by the Sponsor; (l) the School's failure to provide Exceptional Student Education (ESE) students and English Language Learners (ELL) with programs and services in accordance with federal, state and local school district policies; (m) the School's failure to obtain proof of consent to enroll each student from the student's parent/guardian or from the student if the student is eighteen (18) years of age or older; (n) the School's failure to timely submit the annual financial audit as required by Section 218.39, Florida Statutes; (o) the School's failure to comply with the Florida Building Code, as it pertains to charter schools, and the Florida Fire Prevention Code, including reference documents, applicable state laws and rules, and federal laws and rules; (p) the School's failure to comply with all applicable laws, ordinances and codes of federal, state and local governance including, without imitation, the Individuals with Disabilities Education Act (IDEA); (q) the School's failure to obtain and maintain all necessary licenses, permits, zoning, use approval, facility certifications, and any other approval required by the local government or any other governmental authorities having jurisdiction at any time during the term of this Charter; (r) the School's failure to maintain the required nsurance at any time during the term of this Charter or provide evidence of that such insurance is n effect;
+assessment programs; (g) the School's failure to participate in all state reasonable access to facilities and records to recording procedures; the School's failure to allow the Sponsor eview data sources, including collection and (i) education goals established by Section 1000.03(5) (j) if the School is a secondary charter school, its failure to comply with Section 1003.4282, Florida Statutes, or to the student progression standards set forth in Section 1008.25, Florida Statutes; (k) procedures that adequately provide the information nationally and a given a six and given and a contract of the contract of the contract of the contract of (l) the School's failure to provide Exceptional Student Education (ESE) students and English Language Learners (ELL) with programs and services in accordance with federal, state and local school district policies; (m) the School's failure to obtain proof of consent to enroll each student from the student's parent/guardian or from the student if the student is eighteen (18) years of age or older; (n) the School's failure to timely submit the annual financial audit as required by Section 218.39, Florida Statutes; (o) the School's failure to comply with the Florida Building Code, as it pertains to charter schools, and the Florida Fire Prevention Code, including reference documents, applicable state laws and rules, and federal laws and rules; (p) the School's failure to comply with all applicable laws, ordinances and codes of federal, state and local governance including, without limitation, the Individuals with Disabilities Education Act (IDEA); (q) necessary licenses, permits, zoning, use approval, required by the local government or any other gove time during the term of this Charter; insurance at any time during the term of this Charte in effect; the School's failure to maintain the required er or provide evidence of that such insurance is

-- (s) the violation by a member of the School's governing board of Sections 112.313(2), (3), (7) or (12), or 112.3143, Florida Statutes, or any other applicable portion of the Code of Ethics for Public Officers and Employees that is not promptly remedied upon notification of the violation to the School's governing board; - (t) a failure by the School to fulfill all of the requirements for highly qualified instructional personnel as redefined by ESSA; - (u) the School's willful or reckless failure to manage public funds in accordance with the law; - (v) the School's failure to comply with the maximum class size requirements of Article IX, Sections (1) (3), Florida Constitution, to the extent said requirements are applicable; or - (w) the School's violation of any court order.
+(s) the violation by a member of the School's governing board of Sections 112.313(2), (3), (7) or (12), or 112.3143, Florida Statutes, or any other applicable portion of the Code of Ethics for Public Officers and Employees that is not promptly remedied upon notification of the violation to the School's governing board;

+- (t) a failure by the School to fulfill all of the requirements for highly qualified instructional personnel as redefined by ESSA; - (u) the School's willful or reckless failure to manage public funds in accordance with the law; - (v) the School's failure to comply with the maximum class size requirements of Article IX, Sections (1) (3), Florida Constitution, to the extent said requirements are applicable; or - (w) the School's violation of any court order.

 Section 2.D.1.b: Notice of Renewal/Non-Renewal from the Sponsor; Appeal: Except when exercising its authority for the immediate termination of a charter school, the Sponsor shall provide written notification to the governing body of the School of the proposed renewal or non-renewal of its Charter at least ninety (90) calendar days in advance of the proposed action.
 In the event of a non-renewal, the notice shall state in reasonable detail the grounds for the proposed action.
 The notice shall state that the School's governing body may issue a request for a hearing.
 Said request must be made within fourteen (14) calendar days of receiving the notice.
-The hearing shall be conducted using the procedure selected by the Sponsor_from those alternatives specified in Section 1002.33(8)(b), Florida Statutes.
+The hearing shall be conducted using the procedure selected by the Sponsor from those alternatives specified in Section 1002.33(8)(b), Florida Statutes.